Skip to content

 Important Deprecation Notice: Windows Mixed Reality

-Important Notice: Microsoft is removing Windows Mixed Reality from Windows 11.
-After you update to version 24H2, the old Mixed Reality Portal won’t function.
-You’ll need to switch to a different platform.
-If you use a VR headset, consider alternatives like SteamVR or apps provided by the headset manufacturer.
+Important Notice: Windows Mixed Reality is being removed from Windows 11.
+After updating to version 24H2, the old Mixed Reality Portal will stop working.
+You’ll need to use a different platform.
+If you own a VR headset, look into alternatives such as SteamVR or software from the headset’s manufacturer.

-Windows 11 used to have a Mixed Reality Portal for VR, but now there’s a newer Mixed Reality Link app that helps connect specific hardware.
+Windows 11 previously offered a Mixed Reality Portal for VR.
+Now, a newer app called Mixed Reality Link helps connect specific hardware.

 FeatureMixed Reality PortalMixed Reality Link